gmggroup/omf-python/docs/content/composite.rst

 Attributes
 ----------

-Attributes is a list of :ref:`attributes <data>`.
+Attributes is a list of :ref:`attributes <attributes>`.
 For Composite Elements, only :code:`location='elements'` is valid.
 However, attributes may also be defined on the child :code:`elements`